bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 :::note

 The initialize process starts polling the latest variations from Bucketeer in the background using the interval `pollingInterval` configuration.
-When your application moves to the background state, it will use the `backgroundPollingInterval` configuration.

 :::

 If you want to use the feature flag on Splash or Main views, and the user opens your application for the first time, it may not have enough time to fetch the variations from the Bucketeer server.

-For this case, we recommend using the callback in the initialize method.
+For this case, we recommend using the `Promise` returned from the initialize method.
+The Promise rejects with `BKTException` when something goes wrong.

 <Tabs>
 <TabItem value="js" label="Javascript">